pkmnct/robinhood-mint-sync-chrome/README.md

 # Robinhood Mint Sync

-A Browser Extension that allows you to automatically sync your Robinhood portfolio balance with your Mint account.
+A browser extension that allows you to automatically sync your Robinhood portfolio balance with your Mint account.
 It will add the balance as a _collectible_ in Mint.

 [View the project site](https://pkmnct.github.io/robinhood-mint-sync-chrome/)